cloudposse/github-authorized-keys/README.md

 This tool consists of three parts:

-1. User Account / Authorized Keys provisioner which polls GitHub API for users that correspond to a given GitHub Organization & Team.
+1. User Account / Authorized Keys provisioner which polls [GitHub API for users](https://developer.github.com/v3/users/keys/) that correspond to a given GitHub Organization & Team.
 It's responsible for adding or removing users from the system.
 All commands are templatized to allow it to run on multiple distributions.
 2. Simple read-only REST API that provides public keys for users, which is used by the `AuthorizedKeysCommand` in the `sshd_config`; this allows you to expose the service internally without compromising your Github Token.
 The public SSH access keys are *optionally* cached in Etcd for performance and reliability.
 3. An `AuthorizedKeysCommand` [script](contrib/authorized-keys) that will `curl` the REST API for a user's public keys.

 ## Getting Started

 By far, the easiest way to get up and running is by using the ready-made docker container.
 The only dependency is [Docker](https://docs.docker.com/engine/installation) itself.
+We also provide a [Kubernetes Helm Chart](https://github.com/cloudposse/charts/tree/master/incubator/github-authorized-keys).

-We provide a stable public image [cloudposse/github-authorized-keys](https://hub.docker.com/r/cloudposse/github-authorized-keys/) or you can build your own from source.
+We provide a stable, public Docker image [cloudposse/github-authorized-keys](https://hub.docker.com/r/cloudposse/github-authorized-keys/) or you can build your own from source.

 ```
 docker build -t cloudposse/github-authorized-keys .